Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: -Permissible blow-ups - the embedded case

 \section{$B$-Permissible blow-ups - the embedded case}

-Let $Z$ be an excellent regular scheme and let $\bB \subset Z$ be a simple normal crossing divisor on $Z$.
+Let $Z$ be a regular scheme and let $\bB \subset Z$ be a simple normal crossing divisor on $Z$.
 For each $x\in Z$, let $\bB(x)$ be the subdivisor of $B$ which is the union of the irreducible components of $\bB$ containing $x$.